w5xd/WriteLogRunMode/ReadMe.txt

 If you need everything to stop, use stop2RadioRunMode which most ops would map to the ESCAPE key.
 (This shortcut stops the 1 radio version as well.)

 ********************************
+WriteLog supports the concept of an atomic section of recorded message in CW, and, in SSB, the concept of an uninterruptible recorded message.
+In both cases, you use a %A in WriteLog's f-key memory setup to designate a section of the CW message that the run mode processor may not interrupt, or, in SSB, that an entire message may not be interrupted.

+This feature is important, for example, in CW, so that "CQ 8P5A" does not become "CQ 8P5E".
+Program the message as "CQ%A 8P5A%a".
+In SSB you might have a very short CQ message that, when you use it, you want it not to be clipped.
+Maybe it says CQ 8P5A in MSG11.wav.
+Program WriteLog's f-key memory as "%AMSG11.wav".

+********************************